Advocacy

 SNCIL works in the community to make a difference in the lives of individuals with disabilities by removing barriers and focusing efforts on accessibility to public services, education, and benefits.
 As a CIL, we’re at the forefront of advocating for access, choice, and self-determination for individuals with disabilities.
 SNCIL can help advocate for the rights of individuals living with any type of disability on both an individual and a systems level.

 Advocacy is one of the core services that centers for independent living provide.
-NNCIL and all other centers for independent living promote and provide all both kinds of advocacy.
+SNCIL and all other centers for independent living promote and provide all both kinds of advocacy.
 In addition to meeting in person we often provide this kind of support via phone and email, as well.

 Advocacy can be: